TimGrt/Ansible-Best-Practices/docs/ansible/variables.md

 ansible-vault encrypt group_vars/database_servers/vault.yml
 ```

-Once a variable file is encrypted, it should **not** be decrypted again (because it may get commited unencrypted).
+Once a variable file is encrypted, it should **not** be decrypted again (because it may get committed unencrypted).
 View or edit the file like this:

 ```bash
 ansible-vault view group_vars/database_servers/vault.yml